openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_overview.rst

 .. _All Manual Assignment:

 ==========================================================
-Grouping by Common Characteristic: Manual Assignment
+Manual Assignment: Grouping by Common Characteristics
 ==========================================================

 In SPOCs and other courses with small- to medium-sized enrollments, known